 One of the biggest issues on Twitter is fake accounts, which can interfere with your follower statistics.
 TwitterAudit offers one free audit to determine how many (if any) of the handles following your company are fake.
 The service also offers a paid version that allows unlimited audits and additional features.

 If you’re managing a Facebook page, you don’t even need a third-party app or site to check in on your reach and statistics.
-Facebook Insights is built-in for company pages and is a straightforward way to view information about your followers such as geographical location, basic demographics, and more.
-You’ll also get all the basics such as page likes, post reach, video views, and engagements, which can help you see which of your posts perform the best.
+Facebook Insights is built-in for company pages and is a straightforward way to view information about your followers, such as geographical location, demographics and more.
+You’ll also get all the basics such as page likes, post reach, video views and engagements, which can help you see which of your posts perform the best.

 There’s no doubt that the impact of social media on the world has been phenomenal, but with social media tools, you’ll know exactly how much of that impact is relevant to your business.
-And if you need a hand creating a social media campaign, Yellow Social Ads can plan, implement and track your campaign for you.
-Something to consider if you’re keen to tap into a huge market over the Christmas break.
+And, if you need a hand creating a social media campaign, Yellow Pages’ Social Ads experts can plan, implement and track your campaign for you, which is something to consider if you’re keen to tap into this huge market.